-As at 31 December 2019, there was one loan for which no ECL was recognised because of collateral (31 December 2018: no such loans).
+As at 31 December 2020, there were no loans for which no ECL was recognised because of collateral (31 December 2019: one loan).

-As at 31 December 2019, there were no loans written-off for which collection procedures were still in process (31 December 2018: no such loans).
+As at 31 December 2020, there were no loans written-off for which collection procedures were still in process (31 December 2019: no such loans).

-As at 31 December 2019 net carrying amount of credit-impaired corporate loans amounted to RUB 14 112 million (2018: RUB 15 079 million), and the value of collateral (mainly commercial real estate) available for these loans amounted to RUB 10 015 million (2018: RUB 3 186 million).
+As at 31 December 2020 gross carrying amount of credit-impaired corporate loans amounted to RUB 40 184 million (2019: RUB 14 112 million), and the value of collateral (mainly commercial real estate and goods in turnover) available for these loans amounted to RUB 36 830 million (2019: RUB 10 015 million).

 The recoverability of loans which are neither past due nor impaired is primarily dependent on the creditworthiness of the borrowers rather than the value of collateral, and the Group does not necessarily update the valuation of collateral as at each reporting date.